anasrana/ems-practicals/docs/markov-chains.md

 ## Function MC {#mc-function}

+We now move to another essential concept in programming - functions.
+You would have already encountered functions in R and other programming languages.
+Functions are a way to encapsulate code so that it can be reused.
+This is a key concept in programming and is used to make code more readable and maintainable.

+A function is a piece of code which is encapsulated so then we can refer to it repeatedly via the name of the function rather than repeatedly writing those lines of code.
+If you would like to learn more about functions in R, you can read [this](https://www.datacamp.com/community/tutorials/functions-in-r-a-tutorial) tutorial or the software carpentry [lesson](https://bham-carpentries.github.io/R-course-material/10-functions/index.html).

-Now let's put the code into a function that can take a general transition matrix for any number of states and run the markov chain simulation.
+Now let's put the code we have created in this practical into a function that can take a general transition matrix for any number of states and run the markov chain simulation.
 The function should be named `run_markov_chain` and take three arguments:

 - `transitionMatrix`: a matrix of transition probabilities
 - `initialState`: the starting state (an integer)